hariroshan/elixir-erlang-system-design/README.md

       use GenServer, shutdown: 900_000 # 15 mins

     ```
-- To achieve high performance, Pass only the data the process needs rather than sending the whole struct as message.
+- To achieve high performance, Send only the data the process needs rather than sending the whole struct as message.
     ```elixir

     # Example